segunak/Utility-Scripts/BittleAndTelloTalentSetup/Instructions.md

 The Bittle X uses `BiBoard_V0_1` or `BiBoard_V0_2` as the board version and the `ESP32` as the [development module](https://github.com/PetoiCamp/OpenCatEsp32).
 Here are the firmware options I've used before that worked for upgrading the firmware on a brand new Bittle X (March 2024).
 I used `BiBoard_V0_2`, which from the code in the [OpenCatEsp32](https://github.com/PetoiCamp/OpenCatEsp32) repo seems to be their preferred default.
 So as a rule, use the latest (highest versioned) number of the board you can when updating firmware.

+Things to do when setting up a Bittle X.

+1. Change the volume to be way lower.
+Serial command `b[0-20]`.
+2. Change the voice command type to English.
+It's not by default.
+That is changed in `OpenCatEsp32.ino` when configuring the board in Arduino.
+It's a definition in that file.
+After changing it, you upload to the board.

 ![BittleImage](./FirmwareUpload.png)

 ## Serial Monitor Configuration